-THE NEW DOERS (KARAKAS) OF THE 10TH HOUSE.
+THE NEW DOERS (KARAKAS) OF THE 10TH HOUSE OF PROFESSION

 Each house has a Lord and to manage the affairs of different significations of that house, the Lord get assisted by a manager.
 This manager is the Doer or the Karaka in astrological terms.
 Whereas on the one hand, few house lords have to manage their house issues with just a single karaka while on the other side there are few other houses lords which have multiple Karakas to handle different issues of that house.
-One such house is the 10th house, ( the House of Profession / Earnings) and this house has five Karakas/managers the duties of whom I shall discuss.
-But before that let us understand what 10th house bestows to the native regarding the profession.
+One such house is the 10th house of Profession and Earnings.
+And this house has five Karakas/managers the duties of whom I shall discuss.
+But before that let us understand what 10th house of Profession bestows to the native regarding the professional life.

 - Livelihood, Work, Employer,